-The Importance of Utilizing In-Network Providers
+The Importance of Referring to In-Network Providers

-Remember MHP HMO members must use providers that participate/are in-network with MHP for their health care needs.
+MHP and MHP Community HMO members must use providers who participate/are in-network with us for their health care needs.
 Please visit our website or contact customer service for a complete list of in-network providers when referring a member.
 Members with Point of Service (POS) plans do have an Option B that allows self-referral and the use of non-participating/out-of-network providers.
-However, they will have higher copayments and/or deductibles and will be responsible for any balance bill from the provider.
-Additionally some Option B benefits require MHP preauthorization.
+They will have higher copayments and/or deductibles and will be responsible for any balance bill from the provider.
+Some Option B benefits require plan preauthorization.

-HEDIS - 2017 Measures
+HEDIS® - 2018 Measures

-Please note that the requirements in the 2017 HEDIS Measures include the following:
+The requirements in the 2018 HEDIS measures include the following:

-- Human Papillomavirus Vaccine Female adolescents who turn 13 during the measurement year - Breast Cancer Screening Women age 50-74 years - Cervical Cancer Screening Women age 21-64 years
+- human papillomavirus vaccine adolescents who turn 13 during the measurement year - breast cancer screening women age 50-74 years - cervical cancer screening women age 21-64 years

-A complete list of the 2017 HEDIS Measures can be found under the "Quality and Medical Management" section of the Provider tab on our website.
+A complete list of the 2018 HEDIS measures can be found under the "Quality and Medical Management" section of the Provider tab on our website.